 Q: Why is the new platform so much better than Facebook for our community?

-Our new platform is provided by Mighty Networks.
-It’s been carefully and thoughtfully created by Gina Bianchini and her amazing team, Rachel, Audra, Katherine, Brian and many more brains, for the purpose of promoting community and deep and impactful groups.
+Our new platform is provided by Mighty Networks (if you're interested in checking it out as an admin / founder of a community, they have an amazing community for Hosts - free to join and learn from some of the greats!).
+It's been carefully and thoughtfully created by Gina Bianchini and her amazing team, Rachel, Audra, Katherine, Brian and many more brains, for the purpose of promoting community and deep and impactful groups.
 It is available to you via an app (both for Android and iOS) AND a web interface that you can access via your laptop, phone or handheld device.

 Some of the most meaningful features are: